Pranshu-Bahadur/PackBoost/README.md

 3. Train/evaluate PackBoost on CPU or GPU (Numerai features are already binned)
 4. Upload diagnostics back to Numerai

 Open the notebook in Google Colab and follow the step-by-step cells.
+For a local run, install the optional extras with `pip install -e .[numerai]` to pull in `numerapi`, `pyarrow`, and related dependencies.

 ## Testing